PC7-Client/PC7-Client/README.md

 ## Chat Logs
 ![Fun Options](./media/ChatLogs.png)\
-PC7 allows you to save game chat logs.
+PC7 allows you to save logs of game chat.
+ - Enables easier screenshots or copying in situations where game chat may scroll too fast.
+ - All items clickable inside game chat are clickable inside your chat logs as well.
+ - Right click a log to copy all text.

 ## Keybinds
 |  Key  |         Function         |